iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 ### Geolocation (general)

-- [X] Provide a method to access geolocation gcs definition for imodel and context data horizontal and vertical
+- [X] Provide a method to access geolocation gcs definition for iModel and context data horizontal and vertical
 - [ ] Implement frontend reprojection when possible based on orbit gt implementation.
 - [ ] Implement client of new geo coord service.
 - [ ] Obtain geoid separation from new geo coord service client.